containers/buildah/docs/buildah-run.md

 **--runtime-flag** *flag*

-Adds global flags for the container rutime.
+Adds global flags for the container runtime.
+To list the supported flags, please consult manpages of your selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`)

 **--volume, -v** *source*:*destination*:*flags*